 The vegetative community of the Anzali Wetland is largely classified into the (i) Phragmites community, (ii) submerged plants community and (iii) Azolla community.
 The Phragmites community is largely distributed in the shallow area of the eastern wetland, and covers about a quarter of the wetlands excluding the lagoon.
 The submerged plants community covers almost the entire area of the lagoon.
-The Azolla community covers about a quarter of the lagoon.
+The Azolla community covers about a quarter of the Anzali Wetland except for the lagoon.